Daboss7173/Daboss7173.github.io/README.md

 - 1.18.2 | All Hallow's Eve!

   This version is really neat because it has the first Pumpkinfest!
-This means Halloween decorations are all around the map, and there's a Pumpkinfest shop, with all-kinds of exclusive, creepy items and gear you can buy with your gold!
-Other than that it's pretty much just like 1.17.0.
+This means Halloween decorations are all around the map, and there's a Pumpkinfest shop with all-kinds of exclusive, creepy items and gear you can buy with your gold!
+Other than that it's pretty much just like the previous version.

 - 1.24.0 | A whole lot of stuff added in!